Guanacaste Costa Rica

-The Liberia, Costa Rica International Airport, officially named Daniel Oduber Quiros International Airport, is Liberia, Costa Rica's main and only international airport.
-Its location, only a few miles from the closest beach, makes it an ideal gateway to some of the most spectacular and exclusive destinations in Costa Rica.
-That's why each year thousands of visitors from all over the world choose the Liberia, Costa Rica Airport as their entry point to Costa Rica.
+The Liberia, Guanacaste Costa Rica International Airport, officially named Guanacaste (LIR ) Airport, is Liberia, Costa Rica's main and only international airport.on the north part of the country Its location, only a few miles from the closest beach, makes it an ideal gateway to some of the most spectacular and exclusive destinations in Costa Rica.
+That's why each year thousands of visitors from all over the world choose the Guanacaste, Costa Rica Airport as their entry point to Costa Rica.
 Such has been the demand that a new and larger terminal was inaugurate on February 2012.

 The airport is set some 8 miles (13 km) outside the town of Liberia and 134 miles northwest (217 km) of San José.
 It receives daily flights from places throughout Costa Rica and the rest of the world.
 Outside of domestic flights, the most frequent connections are between the US and Canada, although there are arrivals from Europe and South America as well.